toddledev/documentation/docs/09-components/03-interface-and-lifecycle/index.md

 For example, a **tooltip** component might use attributes to control:

-- Which side of the screen the tooltip appears on (left, right, top, bottom)
+- Which side of the screen the tooltip appears (left, right, top, bottom)
 - The delay before showing the tooltip
 - What content appears inside the tooltip
 - Whether the tooltip has a close button